 Major Douglas Hardie

-Major Douglas Hardie commands the Department of Law Enforcement that includes:
+Major Douglas Hardie commands the Department of Law Enforcement that includes the Divisions of:

 - Criminal Investigations